Portugal Company Registration: Complete Guide

 You need to acquire the Portugal Tax Number(NIF) and the tax identification number.
 The NIF number is a 9-digit number that is granted by the tax authorities of the nation.

-Upon acquiring all the essential paperwork, Portugal Company Registration must be submitted to the National Registry of Collective Entities.
+Upon acquiring all the essential documents, Portugal Company Registration must be submitted to the National Registry of Collective Entities.
 Once every document has been verified and approved, an incorporation certificate will be granted to register a company in Portugal.

-Eligibility criteria for Portugal Company Registration
+Eligibility Criteria for Portugal Company Registration

-In order to do a Private Limited Company registration in Portugal, a minimum of one stockholder is required.
+• Number of stockholders: In order to do a Private Limited Company registration in Portugal, a minimum of one stockholder is required.
 As for a Public Limited Company, a minimum of 5 stockholders is necessary.

-Documents required for Portugal Company Registration
+Documents Required for Portugal Company Registration

 Company registration in Portugal can be done using the following documents: